mkao006/United-People/README.md

 * Feedback - Using media to connect the helper with those being helped.
 Providing a real life like connection for helpers to see how their contribution is making a change.

+* Ranking Importance - People around the world can vote and decide what are the most burning issue this platform should focus and solve.

+* Volunteer translator - People facing severe basic right problem may not communicate in a global language or access to internet.
+People can contribute by translating the message and provide access to the forum.

+## Actions Required To Set Up The NGO

+* A Board

+* Set up the head quarter in Taiwan.

+* Programmers or collaboration with Kaggle and Stackoverflow to develope a prototype.